buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 ``notify_events``
     (optional)
-    A dictionnary of events to be notified on the IRC channels.
+    A dictionary of events to be notified on the IRC channels.
     This parameter can be changed during run-time by sending the ``notify`` command to the bot.

 ``showBlameList``
     (optional, disabled by default)
-    Whether or not to display the blamelist for failed builds.
+    Whether or not to display the blame list for failed builds.

 ``useRevisions``
     (optional, disabled by default)